 Though Canadians will never let it on, this comes as a devastating blow to our morale.
 Canadians are like United Statesmen in some ways.
 We generally participate in the same culture.
 But where those neighbours to the south get to choose between football and baseball, Canadians who dislike hockey are unpatriotic.
 They get to pick between My Chemical Romance and Velvet Revolver, but if you’re Canadian, fuck you if you don’t support The Tragically Hip.

 I never wanted to be a part of that.
 My perspective is based in being completely addicted to US pop culture, while also feeling outside of it because of where I live.
 Things that are uniquely Canadian tend to make me uncomfortable.
 I like sketch comedy fine, but you will never see me reenacting Kids in the Hall at a party.
 I haven't eaten maple syrup in over a month.
-I have never ordered poutine (the national food of Canada, made of fries, cheese curds and gravy) at a restaurant, despite having eaten it several times through means that I guess didn’t require me ordering it.
-To my knowledge, I have also never been fishing.
-And I have certainly never caught a fish.
-On the rare occasion that I drink, I prefer hard liquor to beer.
-It feels more hardcore, and I like that brief moment after you take a swig where you can gaze through space and time.
-Beer is for fat guys who don't wear shirts at barbecues.

 In my first year of elementary school, the guys in my class were always talking about the NHL.
 I didn’t know who the fuck Gordie Howe was, and couldn’t understand why other 5 year-olds weren’t more into Indiana Jones and Star Wars.